jaykhandkar/pci-interrupt-routing/README.md

 good to go.

 I will now take the example of a specific chipset and show _why_ the routing information provided is what it is.
 I will use a Thinkpad
-T420 - it contains a Sandy Bridge Intel Core i5-240M with a Cougar Point Intel C200 PCH chipset.
+T420 - it contains a Sandy Bridge [Intel Core i5-240M][2] with a Cougar Point Intel C200 PCH chipset.
 The datasheets for both of these are publicly available, and so I can show you exactly how you can make sense of the interrupt routing information you will find on this machine.
 First, there are some differences you should understand since this system contains a PCIe fabric and not PCI, although PCIe is compatible with PCI from a software perspective.